A New Way of Thinking About

 Already facing a $200 billion challenge for renewal of hard infrastructure, Asset Management for Sustainable Service Delivery: A BC Framework provides a financial driver for local governments in British Columbia to integrate a whole-system, water balance approach and climate adaptation into asset management.

 The BC Framework sets a strategic direction that would refocus business processes on outcomes that reduce life-cycle costs and risks.
 Use less water.
 Mimic natural flows in streams.
 Preserve the natural pathways by which water reaches streams.
 Slow, spread and absorb runoff.
 Benefits include less flooding, less stream erosion, more streamflow when needed most.

-Inter-governmental collaboration and funding enable the Partnership for Sustainability in British Columbia to collaborate with others to develop approaches, tools and resources; as well as provide teaching, training and mentoring.
+Inter-governmental collaboration and funding enable the Partnership for Sustainability in British Columbia to collaborate with others to develop (and share) approaches, tools and resources; as well as provide teaching, training and mentoring.